 Saskatoon Interchange Project

-The Saskatoon Interchange Project involves the construction of two new interchanges in Saskatoon.
-Work on an interchange at McOrmond Drive and College Drive and an interchange at Boychuk Drive and Highway 16 will simultaneously begin in April of 2017, with traffic impacts expected to begin in June.
+The Saskatoon Interchange Project involves the construction of two new interchanges on the east side of the city.
+Work on the interchange at Boychuk Drive and Highways 16 and at McOrmond Drive and College Drive began in April of 2017.

 PSA - April 25, 2017 - Speed Limit Reduction on College Drive Approaching McOrmond Drive and Highway 16 Approaching Boychuk Drive